 We have selected some great options for you in this review, but we thought the list couldn’t be complete without a few other fitness trackers for seniors that we loved.
 Check them out:

 Choosing a Fitbit for Senior Citizens

 Now that we’ve outlined the best Fitbit that you can buy for elderly persons, it’s time to know how to choose one.
-The good news is, choosing a Fitbit is a no brainer.
+The good news is, that choosing a Fitbit is a no-brainer.

 First, determine the features that are important to you.
-If you need a Fitbit for basic fitness tracking, any model, except Fitbit Ace and Fitbit Ace 2, should be fine for you.
-If you need a Fitbit with a heart rate monitor, choose something like the Fitbit Inspire HR.
+If you need a Fitbit for basic fitness tracking with no complicated setup steps like the GRV fitness tracker or, any model, except Fitbit Ace and Fitbit Ace 2, should be fine for you.
+If you need a Fitbit with a heart rate monitor, choose something like the Fitbit Inspire 3.